-If you are an employee working for a certain organisation, you will by now be aware of the last date to submit your investment proofs and also the consequences of not doing so.
+If you are an employee working for a certain organization, you will by now be aware of the last date to submit your investment proofs and also the consequences of not doing so.
 For most companies, this date is 10 March as proactiveness ensures that no extra tax is deducted from an employee’s salary.
-In case you are not able to file submit your proofs during that time, increased TDS will be deducted from the pay that you receive in the month of March.
+In case you are not able to file submit your proofs during that time, increased TDS will be deducted from the pay that you receive in March.
 However, in case you have not submitted your proofs for any given reason, there is still a way to save your taxes.

 Before heading towards the solution, it is important to understand why excess tax might get deducted from the salary of the month of March.

 TDS or tax deducted at source is essentially the amount of money that an employer is obligated to deduct from the employee’s salary at the time of disbursement.
 Section 192 of the Income Tax Act covers this provision making it a mandate for employers operating from every corner of the country.
 This is done by referring to the investment declaration that you might have made in April that particular fiscal year.
 Usually, the accounts department of any organization is held responsible for determining how much TDS is to be deducted.
 The actual submission of documents backing your investments happens during March based on which tax computation is carried out.
 However, furnishing accurate documents is of utmost importance in this matter.
 You are free to invest in any financial product that you know will save a chunk of your income, however, the amount of tax deducted will be wholly dependent on what documents you are submitting and not what you are declaring!
 Failure to furnish the proper documents is sure to impact the salary of your March which will be significantly lower than what usually hits your account.